The picture is complex. How can you make the best choice?

 Brown = produced from fossil fuels.

 Hydrogen and ammonia result in no or very low local emissions.
-But for the global emissions, the methanol and hydrogen/ammonia must be green to result in very low emissions.
-Brown/grey methanol and black hydrogen/ammonia have higher total global emissions than any of the other fuels investigated.
+However, for global emissions, methanol and hydrogen/ammonia must be green to produce very low emissions.
+Brown/grey methanol and black hydrogen/ammonia have higher global emissions than the other fuels investigated.

-A clear path has not yet been laid for hydrogen, ammonia and methanol.
-Most likely, only one will be adopted by the market majority, the others will most likely stay in the niche market.
+A clear path has not yet been laid for hydrogen, ammonia, and methanol.
+Only one will most likely be adopted by the market majority, and the others will most likely stay in the niche market.

-For all the different fuel types, it requires that both the ship and its design, the integrated equipment, systems and technologies, approval of systems, production and availability of the fuel itself, logistics and bunkering are in place.
-On top of this comes the commercial aspects.
+For all the different fuel types, it requires that the ship and its design, the integrated equipment, systems and technologies, system approval, production and availability of the fuel itself, logistics, and bunkering are in place.
+On top of this, there are the commercial aspects.